iZettle/sdk-android/README.md

 // Start activity with the intent
 startActivityForResult(intent, 0)
 ```
+#### Note on tipping

+Setting `enableTipping` to the `true` does not guarantee that tipping flow will be displayed.
+This is because tipping is not supported by all accounts and all card readers.
+Tipping is only supported with the Zettle Card Reader.
+The function is introduced market by market.
+If card reader software doesn’t support tipping, users will be prompted to either skip tipping or update card reader software.

+Total tip amount is presented in `CardPaymentResult.Completed` completion with `gratuityAmount` property.

+For more information on the tipping flow, see [SDK tippping support documentation](Documentation/SDK_Tipping_Support_Documentation.md).

 ### Step 6: Processing payment result

 You will receive the payment result as an activity result.
 Result `Bundle` contains two values: